Senecio eboracensis: Description

 S. eboracensis have large many lobed leaves divided into slender segments, the clefts not reaching the midrib.
 The stems are mostly erect to ascending with an occasional horizontal base section up to 2 in with 'adventitious roots' at base.
 The upper and lower leaves petiolate and lobes appearing at quarter whole leaf lengths along the midrib.
 The upper leaves are generally more deeply lobed and in lobed pairs.
 Leaves on plants grown in fertile soils or in greenhouses can be much more luxurious and more highly dissected (or more finely divided into slender segments) up to 7 in x 3.5 in with lobes appearing at fifth whole leaf lengths along the midrib.
-The plants tip is usually acute with a very small tooth.
 Leaf edges throughout are dentate or sometimes divided into lobes.